bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Endnotes.md

 19. Wood, *Empire of Capital*, 40–41.

-20. For examples, see: Diffie and Winius, *Foundations*, 65–66, 94–95; Pagden, *Peoples and Empires*, 54;

-    Williams, *American Indian*, 72–73.
+20. For examples, see: Diffie and Winius, *Foundations*, 65–66, 94–95; Pagden, *Peoples and Empires*, 54; Williams, *American Indian*, 72–73.

 21. Elliott, *Empires of the Atlantic*, 11, 23; Pagden, *Spanish Imperialism*, 14.

 22. Pagden, *Lords of All the World*, 47.

-23. Elliott, *Empires of the Atlantic*, 11–12; Frichner, “Preliminary Study,” 11; Seed, *Ceremonies of Posses-*
+23. Elliott, *Empires of the Atlantic*, 11–12; Frichner, “Preliminary Study,” 11; Seed, *Ceremonies of Posses-* *sion*, 17–18.

-    *sion*, 17–18.

-24. H. Verelst, “Some Observations on the Right of the Crown of Great Britain to the North West Conti-

-    nent of America,” PRC co 5/283, f.
+24. H. Verelst, “Some Observations on the Right of the Crown of Great Britain to the North West Continent of America,” PRC co 5/283, f.
 5, quoted in Armitage, *Ideological Origins*, 192.

 25. Banner, “Why Terra Nullius,” 95.
 The court case is referred to as *Mabo v.
 Queensland (No. 2).*